jundalisay/spblist/content/en/research/descartes/world/chapter-03.md

 Notice first the difference between hard and liquid bodies.
  <!-- and those that are liquids is the first thing I would like you to note.  -->

-Every body can be divided into extremely small parts*. <!-- I do not wish to determine whether their number is infinite or not; at least it is certain that, with respect to our knowledge,  it is indefinite and that we can suppose that -->
+Every body can be divided into extremely small particles*. <!-- I do not wish to determine whether their number is infinite or not; at least it is certain that, with respect to our knowledge,  it is indefinite and that we can suppose that -->
 - There are several millions in the smallest grain of sand that our eyes can perceive.
 - if two of these small parts are touching one another, some force is necessary to separate them, however small it may be. <!-- , without being in the act[12] of moving away from one another, For, once so placed, they would never be inclined to dispose themselves otherwise.
 Note also that  -->
   - Twice as much force is necessary to separate two of them than to separate one of them.
   - 1,000 times as much force is necessary to separate 1,0000 of them.

-> *Superphysics Note: The previous chapter explained quanta in movement.
-This chapter explains quanta in bodies which is the foundation for our quanum of aether, quanum of spacetime, quanum of light, etc
+{{< n n="This is our justification for the quanta in bodies which is the foundation for our quanum of aether, quanum of spacetime, quanum of light, etc">}}

 Thus, a sensible force is necessary to separate several millions of them all at once. <!-- , as is perhaps necessary in order to break a single hair, it is not surprising that . -->